roylee17/monitor/docs/architecture/peer-discovery.md

 This document describes the implementation of peer discovery for ICS consumer chains using LoadBalancer services.
 The system enables validators in different Kubernetes clusters to discover and connect to each other's consumer chains while strictly following ICS (Interchain Security) specifications.

+**Note**: The monitor implementation uses a single, unified peer discovery approach based on LoadBalancer services.
+Alternative discovery modes (DNS-based, NodePort-based, provider network-based) have been removed to simplify the codebase and ensure consistent behavior across all deployments.

 ## Core Principles

 ### 1. ICS Compliance